ncatlab/nlab-content/pages/2/0/3/1/1302/content.md

 A quasicoherent sheaf is a [[sheaf]] of [[module]]s  over the [[structure sheaf]] of a [[space]] that is _locally presentable_ in that it is locally the [[cokernel]] of a morphism of [[free module]]s.

 For comparison, recall that a [[vector bundle]] on a [[space]] may equivalently be encoded in terms of its [[sheaf]] of [[section]]s.
-This is a sheaf of [[module]]s over the [[structure sheaf]] of the space.
-But it is a very special such sheaf, notably in that it locally takes values in [[free module]]s, due to the local triviality of vector bundles.
+This is a sheaf of [[module]]s over the [[structure sheaf]] $O$ of the space.
+But it is a very special such sheaf, notably locally free sheaf of $O$-modules of finite rank.

-This extra condition on sheaves of sections of vector bundles makes the collection of sheaves of modules that arise as sections of vector bundles ill-behaved under general constructions.
-In particular, the category of such sheaves is not an [[abelian category]].
-The notion of quasicoherent sheaf is a more general notion of sheaves of modules, that has better abstract properties.
+This extra condition makes the category of vector bundles too small to be closed under various natural operations like kernels, direct images and alike.
+In particular, it is not an [[abelian category]].
+The category of all $O$-modules and specially its full subcategory of quasicoherent sheaves of $O$-modules are better in that respect.

 There are several different but equivalent ways to define and think about quasicoherent sheaves.

-A very concrete definition characterizes quasicoherent sheaves as those that are, while not locally free, locally the the [[cokernel]] of a morphism of free module sheaves.
+A very concrete definition characterizes quasicoherent sheaves as those that are, while not locally free, locally the [[cokernel]] of a morphism of free module sheaves.
 This is the definition given in the section

 * [As locally presentable modules](#LocPres)